So when someone close to you tells you they are getting divorced, what is your first impulse?

-Even if you believe that everything happens for a reason and that this will all work out for the best, is that really going to stop a person experiencing the initial shock and trauma of divorce from feeling rejected, anxious, frightened, hurt, or overcome with grief?
+Even if you truly believe that everything happens for a reason and that this will all work out for the best, is that really going to stop a person experiencing the initial shock and trauma of divorce from feeling rejected, anxious, frightened, hurt, or overcome with grief?
+Absolutely not.

 All it does is stop that person from believing that these feelings are legitimate.
 It makes them press those feelings down inside of them, where they’ll continue to fester.

 If they aren’t allowed to feel these emotions, they will not heal and they will not be able to halt any cycles of self-destructive behaviour in their tracks.
-And, on top of the pain of the divorce, they now have the shame of feeling that their pain is unreasonable!
+On top of the pain of the divorce, they now have the shame of feeling that their pain is unreasonable!

 Listening without judgment or interruption is a surprisingly difficult thing to do, especially when the natural urge is to try and “fix” anything which is hurting those we care about.